Excerpted from: Butterfly Anatomy

 their own species.

-Male butterflies will intercept and chase any insect of approximately the same size and colour as the
+Male butterflies will intercept and chase any insect of approximately the same size and color as the

 female of their own species during the approach phase of mate-location.
 Females of some species